Head lice infestation: Environment

 After treatment, people are often instructed to wash all bedding and vacuum all areas the head may have been, such as car seats, coat hoods, and sofas, but this is not always necessary, since adult lice will die within 2 days without a blood meal, and newly hatched lice die within minutes of hatching.
 Combs and brushes may be deloused in boiling water for 5–10 minutes.
-Items may also be frozen for 24 hours well below the freezing point of water to ensure that ice crystals form within the cells of the lice.
+Items may also be frozen for 24 hours at a temperature well below the freezing point of water to ensure that ice crystals form within the cells of the lice.

 Outbreak management

-In addition to environmental management, an outbreak of head lice infestation requires synchronous treatment of all who are infested and evaluation of those who have been exposed or are suspected to have head lice.
-Synchronous ovoidal dimethicone treatment has been shown to successfully manage and terminate outbreaks, and a single treatment is likely sufficient.
-Other treatment methods can be repeated 8–10 days following initial treatment, and may sometimes require a third treatment.
+In addition to environmental management, an outbreak of head lice infestation requires synchronous treatment of all individuals who are infested and evaluation of those who have been exposed or are suspected of having head lice.
+Synchronous ovoidal dimethicone treatment has been shown to manage and terminate outbreaks effectively, and a single treatment is likely sufficient.
+Other treatment methods can be repeated 8–10 days after the initial treatment and may sometimes require a third treatment.
 Outbreak status and treatment effectiveness can be monitored using the wet combing method.